If you think pedigree charts are just for royalty, dogs, and horses, think again!

 Want to preserve your family photos and stories?

 Is there a family legend you’d like to prove…or disprove?

 Want to teach your children about history in a personal way?

-Interested to experience why genealogy is America’s #2 hobby?
+Interested to experience why genealogy is such a popular and growing hobby in America?

 Let’s get started on YOUR family tree!